-It’s a good thing that I didn’t think that way 32 years ago when all I had was a 25,000 volt stun gun to sell.
+It’s good that I didn’t think that way 37 years ago when I had only a 25,000-volt stun gun to sell.
 If I hadn’t started selling that one product, I doubt there ever would have been other products, much less the hundreds I sell now.

-If you begin focusing on getting the product just right, or your advertising just right, or waiting until you have more products to sell, then you aren’t focusing on making money.
+If you begin focusing on getting the product right, your advertising just right, or waiting until you have more products to sell, you aren’t focusing on making money.
 Anything less than taking action to stimulate sales is usually fear motivated.
-Sure you may call it being cautious, doing due diligence, getting all your ducks in a row, but its still fear.
+Sure, you may call it being cautious, doing due diligence, and getting all your ducks in a row, but it’s still fear.

-“I’ve been working on my website for about 6 months now and I should have all your products up in a couple more months.
+“I’ve been working on my website for about six months now, and I should have all your products up in a couple more months.
 Once they’re all up, I will start promoting the website.
 I plan on being your largest distributor.”

-OK, some people are not as talented or knowledgeable as others when it comes to web site building.
-In fact, this person probably should have paid someone to build his website.
+OK, some people are less talented and knowledgeable than others regarding website building.
+This person should have paid someone to build his website.
 But, even if he is slow and doesn’t have the money to pay someone to build the site, he still could have started promoting the site after the first product was put up.
 His focus was not on making money!

 And, no, he is not my largest distributor.
-In fact, there hasn’t been one order from him since he sent this email which was 10 months ago.
+He hasn’t received one order since he sent this email ten months ago.
 I don’t know if he even finished his website.

 Time is a great killer of enthusiasm and motivation.
-That’s why it’s important to act while the energy is fresh and still motivating you.
+That’s why acting, while the energy is fresh and motivating, is essential.
 In other words, do it now and don’t wait until everything is perfect.